berkaygursoy/E-Commerce-App/README.md

 # E-Commerce Admin Panel

-A modern React-based admin panel designed for managing an e-commerce system.
+A modern React-based admin panel designed for managing, With Vibe Coding and React knowledge, using React an e-commerce system.
 It offers user management, product tracking, order management, and detailed analytics.

 ## ✨ Features